yugr/uInit/README.md

 Above instructions allow to achieve <0.5% noise which is usually enough in practice.

-If you want to lower this further, here are some suggestions:
+If you want to lower this further, here are some suggestions (I haven't tried them myself though):
 * turn off network via

     ```